 WHY IS HIRING REMOTE SOFTWARE DEVELOPMENT TEAMS SUCH A POPULAR CHOICE?

-Remote development is an opportunity for companies to change their way of working and reap the benefits over the medium to long term.
+Remote development is a great opportunity for any company to improve its business process and reap the benefits over the medium to long term.
 Now is the time to prepare for this ‘new normal’.
-Think of less office space, less commuting, an optimized number of employees, and cut expenses.
+Think of less office space, less commuting, an optimized number of employees, and lower expenses.

-- 74% of European organizations planning to outsource at the same rate.
+- 74% of European organizations are planning to outsource at the same rate.

 - 89% of European organizations are satisfied with their IT service provider(s).

-- First of all, and what is a matter – companies can reduce costs on infrastructure and salaries significantly by IT outsourcing/ IT outstaffing software development services.
+- First of all, and what really matters – companies can significantly reduce costs they spend on infrastructure and salaries by IT outsourcing/ IT outstaffing.

-- The remote model allows tapping into the best talent globally.
+- The remote model allows tapping into the global pool of talent.

-- Access to the newest programming languages and technologies.
+- Hiring an offshore development team often means getting access to the newest programming languages and technologies.